jackohughes/ghc-proposals/proposals/0000-local-import.rst

   markup :: Html
   markup = head $ div ! id "foo"
     where import Blaze
 compiles without error.
-Moreover, it is questionable whether this snippet should raise a warning, as the intent is made clear by the programmer.
-Similarly, DSLs could benefit from this change to override arithmetic operators without implementing bogus ``Num`` instances.

-A similar question arises regarding the following example, already given in the Specification section:
+Similarly, in the following example:
 ::

   import Foo as A